Benty Grange

 Benty Grange is also the site of a large Anglo-Saxon barrow which on 23 October 1970 was listed as a scheduled monument.
-It was excavated on 3 May 1848 by the English antiquarian Thomas Bateman, who discovered a richly furnished burial which included the Benty Grange helmet.
+It was excavated on 3 May 1848 by the English antiquarian Thomas Bateman, who discovered a richly furnished burial which included the boar crested Benty Grange helmet, and fragments of the Benty Grange hanging bowl.
 The list entry for the barrow notes that other than this excavation, it is "undisturbed and retains significant archaeological remains."

 Description

 Benty Grange is a 21.1 ha area of grassland in Monyash parish in Derbyshire, England.
 It covers eight plots of land tended by two owners, David Woolley and Mark Allen, and partially surrounds the Benty Grange farmhouse.
 Grasses in the area include Cynosurus cristatus, Anthoxanthum odoratum, Agrostis capillaris, and Festuca rubra; some other plants are Centaurea nigra, Ranunculus acris, Ranunculus bulbosus, Plantago lanceolata, Trifolium pratense, Leucanthemum vulgare, Lotus corniculatus, Hypochaeris radicata, Rumex acetosa, and Conopodium majus.

 Notification of the designation as a Site of Special Scientific Interest was made on 19 June 2012.
 It was confirmed on 8 March 2013, over the objections of Woolley and five other parties in his support.